tnb-software/TNB/README.md

 For testing Camel based applications see [fuse-products](./fuse-products/README.md) README file.

+For using System-X services from your terminal see [jbang integration](./jbang/README.md) README file.

 ---

 There are two categories of System-X services: `Remote` and `Self-hosted`.